avisiedo/avisiedo.github.io/content/stopping-systemd-on-k8s.md

 oc delete -f pod.yaml
 ```

-And now what we get immeditalty is the below:
+And finally what we get immeditalty is the below:

 ```raw
 pod "systemd-nginx" deleted